Kubernetes is an open-source platform for deplying, scaling, and operations

 directory by default.
 If you need the storage in another location you must

-mount-point value in layer.yaml before the charms is deployed.
+change the mount-point value in layer.yaml before the charms is deployed.

 To avoid data loss you must attach the storage before making the connection to